efeelize/eng/bec/record/phase_1/Day_9.md

 # 3.topic：recruiting and selecting
 ## PART I.recruit
 ### form the internal sources
 - hire the candidates whom you believe can [hit the ground running][做得挺不赖的] in your company.
-- boosts morale[/mə'rɑːl/] and makes your current staff feel their talents,capabilities,and accomplisments are appreciated.
+- boosts morale[/mə'rɑːl/] and makes your current staff feel their talents,capabilities, and accomplisments are appreciated.
 - reduce the orientation and training costs.
 - give other employees anticipation of promotion for similar efforts.
 - improve morale within the organisation.